 Maths – revision of basic number facts learned in class needs to be done until recall is instant.

 Religious Education – books will be sent home regularly for work to be completed or for parent input.

 Sometimes there may be Catch-Up or Completion tasks.
 If further consolidation is required or if class exercises are not finished, this will be sent home.
 This will give you the opportunity to follow and support your child’s progress.
 If you have any questions or need anything explained please make a time to talk to the class teacher (before school only allows for the briefest chat as it is a busy time when the teacher is getting ready for the day and welcoming the children).

 We ask that everything is named.
 We do our best to find owners for any items left at school.
-Unclaimed items can be located at the lost property are situated in the school hall or office.
+Unclaimed items can be located in the lost property container situated in the school hall or office.

 Medicines at School

 All Medicines must be handed into the office at the beginning of the school day.
 Please complete the form (under Permission Slips) and bring to school with the medicine.

 Pick Up After School – 2.45pm – 3.00pm